Venezuela: Health

 Venezuela has a national universal health care system.
 The current government has created a program to expand access to health care known as Misión Barrio Adentro, although its efficiency and work conditions have been criticized.
-It has been reported that many Misión Barrio Adentro clinics have been closed, and (as of December 2014) it is estimated that 80% of Barrio Adentro establishments in Venezuela are abandoned.
+As of December 2014 an estimated 80% of Barrio Adentro establishments in Venezuela are abandoned.

-Infant mortality in Venezuela was 19 deaths per 1,000 births for 2014 which was lower than the South American average (To compare: The U.S. figure was 6 deaths per 1,000 births in 2013 and the Canadian figure was 4.5 deaths per 1,000 live births).
-Child malnutrition (defined as stunting or wasting in children under the age of five) was 17%.
+Infant mortality in Venezuela was 19 deaths per 1,000 births for 2014, which was lower than the South American average.
+To compare: The U.S. figure was 6 deaths per 1,000 births in 2013.
+In 2006, child malnutrition was 17%.
 Delta Amacuro and Amazonas had the nation's highest rates.
-According to the United Nations, 32% of Venezuelans lacked adequate sanitation, primarily those living in rural areas.
-Diseases ranging from diphtheria, plague, malaria, typhoid fever, yellow fever, cholera, hepatitis A, hepatitis B, and hepatitis D were present in the country.
-Obesity was prevalent in approximately 30% of the adult population in Venezuela.
+In 2018, 32% of Venezuelans lacked adequate sanitation, primarily those living in rural areas.
+In 2006, diseases ranging from diphtheria, plague, malaria, typhoid fever, yellow fever, cholera, hepatitis A, hepatitis B, and hepatitis D were present in the country.
+In 2021, obesity was prevalent in approximately 30% of the adult population.

-Venezuela had a total of 150 sewage treatment plants; however, 13% of the population lacked access to drinking water, but this number had been dropping.
+In 2004, Venezuela had 150 sewage treatment plants.
+13% of the population lacked access to drinking water, but this number had been dropping.

-During the economic crisis observed under President Maduro's presidency, medical professionals were forced to perform outdated treatments on patients.
+During the economic crisis observed under President Maduro's presidency, medical professionals were forced to perform outdated treatments on patients, and electricity blackouts also affect care.